 Encodings don't have to handle every possible Unicode character, and most encodings don't.
-For example, Python's default encoding is the 'ascii' encoding.
-The rules for converting a Unicode string into the ASCII encoding are simple; for each code point:
+The rules for converting a Unicode string into the ASCII encoding, for example, are simple; for each code point:

 - 1. If the code point is < 128, each byte is the same as the value of the code point. - 2.
 If the code point is 128 or greater, the Unicode string can't be represented in this encoding.
 (Python raises a UnicodeEncodeError exception in this case.)